cf-tme/zt_workshop/_build/_sources/page4.md.txt

 5. Test the Data protection controls that you've enabled in the policy by trying to copy/paste some content, or print a webpage.
 Both actions should fail.

 # Congratulations!
-You've reached the end of the lab.
+You've reached the end of this lab.